BenKormos/.github/README.md

 * **Icons & Styling:** FontAwesome, Modern CSS Flexbox & Grid layouts
 * **Hosting & Deployment:** GitHub Pages, Custom Web Servers
 * **Tools & Platforms:** Git, GitHub Actions, Discord API Integration

-## 🤝 Contributing

-We welcome contributions, bug reports, and feature requests!
-If you want to contribute to any of our projects:

-1. Fork the respective repository.
-2. Create a new feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## 📬 Contact & Links